retrodpc/Haruspot/README.md

 # Haruspot
-an irc bot for badposting
+An IRC bot for badposting